 Average Net Price: $18,348

 UMass Lowell is also committed to a broad liberal arts education.
 The program not only prepares students in the workings of the criminal justice system but also how to apply this knowledge to related social problems and changing situations.
-The program offers five areas of concentration: Police, Corrections, Violence, Crime & Mental Health, and Homeland Security.
 Students can also benefit from an accelerated BS to MA in Criminal Justice and Criminology or a minor in the field.

 Texas Woman’s University in Denton